 Why Do Possums Get Attracted to Gardens in Urban Areas?

-The main reason why people think these marsupials are nasty is their behaviour of foraging through trash cans.
+The main reason why people think these marsupials are nasty is their behavior of foraging through trash cans.
 They generally get attracted to your garden to find the food scraps if you have left them in the trash around your garden.

-They are blinded by the odour of overflowing garbage cans, containers, or uncovered compost heaps and follow the food source to feed on.
+They are blinded by the odor of overflowing garbage cans, containers, or uncovered compost heaps and follow the food source to feed on.
 Moreover, if your garden is near a sewer, drainage, or river, you can expect more marsupials on your property as these creatures prefer to inhabit near water sources.